jacksanford1/mysite/content/posts/funniestfriend.md

 #### Caveat #1

 Humor is relative.
 What I find funny you may not and vice versa.
 Humor is also hard to measure.
 Luckily, most Friends scenes were filmed in front of a live audience of 300 people.
 Naturally, when a lot of these people laugh, I assume something is funny.
-Now of course, laughter can be edited in post-production.
+Now of course, the laughter can be edited.
 But for the sake of this article, we're going to assume something is funny when the audience laughs.

 #### Caveat #2